 \subsection{Comparison of Depression Detection Performance}

-The results of the detection performance comparison on the MODMA and HUSM datasets are summarized in Table \ref{tab1}.
-Our proposed model outperforms other methods across most metrics on both datasets, demonstrating its effectiveness in depression detection.
-Specifically, our HybGNN achieves superior detection results.
-On the MODMA dataset, it gains a 1.69\% higher accuracy and a 0.017 higher F1 score compared to SDGCN, which achieves the second-best result on this dataset.
-Similarly, on the HUSM dataset, HybGNN achieves a 1.45\% higher accuracy and a 0.025 higher F1 score compared to IGCNN.
-Although they are all graph-based approaches, our model stands out in its ability to represent the brain connection better and integrate hierarchical information.
+Table~\ref{tab:Comparison} summarizes the detection performance comparison on the MODMA and HUSM datasets.
+The proposed HybGNN consistently outperforms other methods across most metrics, demonstrating its effectiveness in depression detection.
+Specifically, HybGNN achieves superior detection results.
+On the MODMA dataset, it gains a 0.015 higher F1 score compared to LGGNet, which ranks second in F1 score.
+On the HUSM dataset, it achieves a 0.024 higher F1 score compared to AHGNN.

-Our model improves EEG-based detection on MODMA and HUSM dataset, achieving the highest accuracy (95.42\% on MODMA, 93.50\% on HUSM), precision (94.44\% on MODMA, 93.37\% on HUSM), and F1 score (0.955 on MODMA, 0.941 on HUSM).
-While DGCNN achieves the highest recall on MODMA (98.19\%), our model still performs competitively with a recall of 97.18\%.